I wanted a craft and drawing table for my two kids. The table would also store all of their materials.

 1. Introduce the new craft table to the kids

-2. Make sure they learn to put away their papers, materials and scraps into the drawer bins.
+2. Make sure they learn to put away their papers, materials, and scraps into the drawer bins.

 See more of the children’s craft table.

-~ Pratik Anne, Chicago, IL, USA
+~ by Pratik Anne, Chicago, IL, USA